 In 1919, the company was reorganized and changed its name to the Molybdenum Corporation of America in 1921.
 Additional property was purchased, and the mine expanded from 200 acres to 14,300 acres.
 Before long, the company was milling 50 tons of ore per day.
 The miners and their families lived on-site in a self-contained company town.
 In 1923, Molycorp built a processing mill, one of the first flotation mills in North America.

 Underground mining of high-grade vein ore occurred from 1919 to 1958.
-By the mid-1950s, 50 miles of tunnels had been excavated, at which time the seam began to run out.
+By the mid-1950s, 50 miles of tunnels had been excavated when the seam began to run out.
 However, exploration continued from 1953 to 1964, when open-pit mining commenced, and a new mill was built.
 From 1965 to 1982, the company mined some 81 million tons of ore from their open-pit mine.
 In 1975, deeper deposits were found underground, and two years later, Molycorp was bought by Union Oil Company of California (later named Unocal.)
 A ten-year, $250-million project transitioned the mine to go underground again in 1982.

 Molycorp continued mining through 1986 when poor market conditions caused the temporary shutdown of the mine until 1989.
 Mining operations again were placed on standby in 1992 and resumed in 1995.
 In early April 2005, Chevron-Texaco announced the purchase of Unocal, including Molycorp, Inc., and in October 2007, Molycorp, Inc. officially became Chevron Mining Inc.